Nordix/xcluster/doc/image.md

 ## Kernel

-Since the kernel modules has to be installed on the disk image there is a dependency from the image to the kernel.
-The kernel must be build before you can create a new image.

 Prerequisite; `diskim` is installed.

+Download the kernel from https://www.kernel.org/ to $ARCHIVE (default
+$HOME/Downloads), then;

 ```
 xc kernel_build
 ```

-This downloads the kernel and unpack it on $ARCHIVE (default
-$HOME/Downloads).
+The kernel modules are included in the bzImage in an "init ramfs".

 ### Alter the kernel config